 Your anaesthetist is likely to prescribe painkillers to reduce any potential discomfort and you should take these regularly for the first few days.
 Pain can slow down your recovery, so it is important to discuss any discomfort with the nursing staff.

 You will have wound dressings in place and a supportive dressing around your breasts.
 You may also be wearing your support bra.

-You will need to stay in hospital for several days although the length of your stay will depend on the extent of your surgery and how you feel afterwards.
+You will need to stay in the hospital for several days although the length of your stay will depend on the extent of your surgery and how you feel afterwards.

-After surgery, you are likely to have some discomfort and swelling in the breast and from where the tissue flap was taken.
+After breast reconstruction surgery, you are likely to have some discomfort and swelling in the breast and from where the tissue flap was taken.
 Bruising, twinges and pain may continue for the first few weeks and it may take several months for your breast to settle into shape.

 You will be left with fine but permanent visible scars on your breast and, depending on the type of operation you have, at the site where the tissue flap was taken.
 A reconstructed breast will not restore the feelings and sensations of a natural breast.
 However, in time some feeling over the skin and in the breast tissue may return.

 Your surgeon will advise you as to how long you will be required to wear your support bra and whether it is to be worn day and night.
 You must avoid wearing an under wired bra until you are informed otherwise.